Worried about mortgage arrears? Call MABS today on 0761 07 2000.

 Many people are finding it difficult to keep up with mortgage repayments or are in mortgage arrears.
 If you think you are likely to fall behind in your mortgage payments, the most important step you can take is to contact your lender as soon as possible.
+You can also talk to the Money Advice and Budgeting Service (MABS).

 Check that you are claiming the correct amount of mortgage interest relief - this applies to mortgages taken out before 31 December 2012.
 If you are getting Mortgage Interest Supplement (now closed for new applicants) you should also check that you are getting the correct amount.